jonathan-azevedo/jonathan-azevedo/README.md

-Hi, i'm Jonathan, a brazilian new student of programming.
+Hi, i'm Jonathan, a brazilian programming student.
 Why are you here reading this?
 Whew, i don't know, but fell free to explore my profile. ༼ つ ◕_◕ ༽つ